ethereum-optimism/docs/CONTRIBUTING.md

 **Warning**
 Approved pull requests are usually merged immediately into the `main` branch, automatically triggering a deployment on docs.optimism.io.
 Please add the `flag:merge-pending-release` label if the pull request content should only be released publicly in sync with a product release.

-That’s it! 🥳 Once the pull request is [reviewed and approved](#review-and-management-of-pull-requests), the Optimism Documentation team will merge it, and the content will be live on [docs.optimism.io](http://docs.optimism.io) a few minutes later. 🚀
+That's it! 🥳 Once the pull request is [reviewed and approved](#review-and-management-of-pull-requests), the Optimism Documentation team will merge it, and the content will be live on [docs.optimism.io](http://docs.optimism.io) a few minutes later. 🚀

 ## Review and Management of Pull Requests